shuxueshuxue/Markcode-modules/README.md

 	- Logs
 ```

-It is strongly recommended to use the Fix Require Modules, Templater and Codeblock Customizer plugin along with this system.
+It is strongly recommended to use the [fix-require-modules](https://github.com/mnaoumov/obsidian-fix-require-modules), [Templater]( https://github.com/SilentVoid13/Templater ) and [Codeblock Customizer](https://github.com/mugiwara85/CodeblockCustomizer) along with this system.

 ## Example Usage